 If you’re looking for a place to take your perfect #ootd shot, try finding one of Queenstown’s many murals!

 Think twice next time before you cringe at the mention of Queenstown.
-Cheap shopping, good food and aesthetic places - it has everything you could ask for.
-If you’re in for some neighbourhood adventure, explore Queenstown and you won’t be disappointed.
-Plus, if you'd like a better understanding of Queenstown's past, find out more about Singapore's first satellite estate here!
+Cheap shopping, good food and aesthetic places – it has everything you could ask for.
+If you’re in for some neighbourhood adventure, explore this estate and you won’t be disappointed.

 Besides, if you ever stumble upon a hipster spot to snap an Insta photo at, no one will ever guess it’s Queenstown because they be like, “eee..
 Queenstown so old and boring.”
 That spot is yours, girl.